fire-ae/FIRE-AE-Astroph/Image/JWST/README.md

-# Folder specificc for Image examinations from James-Webb Space Telescope.
+# Folder specific for Image examinations from James-Webb Space Telescope.

 >[!IMPORTANT]
 >Currently (April 18, 2024), there is no problem, code is working fine.